 At Apple’s June 2018 Worldwide Developer Conference (WWDC), iOS 12 was unveiled to the world in a massive 2 hour 15 minute keynote presentation.
 Apple didn’t waste any time and brought up the elephant in the room: Performance on iOS.

-Apple has been under fire recently for shortcomings with its mobile operating system, including widely publicized bugs and performance issues.
-With iOS 12, Apple is doubling down on performance and ensuring the new version of its mobile operating system works smoothly on all devices that it supports. iOS 12 will include improvements to Siri, iMessage, FaceTime, and tools to help you be more aware of, and control, your device usage.
+Apple had been under fire for many years for shortcomings with its mobile operating system, including widely publicized bugs and performance issues.
+With the iOS 12 update, Apple doubled down on performance and ensured the new version of its mobile operating system works smoothly on all iOS devices that it supports. iOS 12 includes improvements to Siri, iMessage, FaceTime, and tools to help you be more aware of, and control, your device usage.

 SEE: Job description: iOS developer (Tech Pro Research)

-iOS 12 is capable of running on the following iPhone, iPad, and iPod Touch devices as of this writing (any newer devices released in 2018 will also be compatible):
+iOS 12 is capable of running on the following iPhone, iPad, and iPod Touch devices that are available as of this writing.
+Newer iOS devices released in 2018 will likely have iOS 12 already pre-installed.

 - iPhone X